 PLAY is the best way to teach a preschooler!

 Your preschooler will learn endlessly through the wonders of play and games.
 We all learn best when we are having fun, and that is especially true for preschoolers!

 Truly.
 Focus on play.
 Learning games, board games, online games, apps, pretend, toys, etc., are all educational tools for a preschooler.

 To that extent, in this article, you’ll learn how to incorporate educational elements into your preschooler’s daily routine.

-Your young child instinctively wants to know about anything and everything, occasionally perhaps a little more than you’d like!
-However, this natural inclination to explore and ask questions is the perfect preschool foundation for starting their homeschool journey.
+Your child instinctively wants to know about anything and everything, occasionally perhaps a little more than you’d like!
+However, their natural inclination to explore is the perfect foundation for starting their homeschool journey.

-When researching how to start homeschooling your preschooler, it’s important to determine whether your child is ready for school.
-Here are a few signs of homeschool readiness in your preschooler:
+It’s important to determine whether your child is ready for school.
+Here are a few signs of homeschool readiness:

 - They know the ABCs.